Wartburg Knights football

-The Wartburg Knights football program is the intercollegiate American football team for Wartburg College located in the U.S. state of Iowa.
+The Wartburg Knights football program is the intercollegiate American football team for Wartburg College located in Waverly, Iowa.
 The team competes in the NCAA Division III and a member of the American Rivers Conference (ARC).
-Wartburgs first football team was fielded in 1929 with varsity play starting in 1935.
+Wartburg's first football team was fielded in 1929 with varsity play starting in 1935.
 The team plays its home games at Walston-Hoover stadium in Waverly, Iowa.